Garden Plants, How and where to grow them - Trees

 Also, it may respond to pruning by developing suckers - shoots that grow upwards from the roots a little distance from the main trunk.
 Again these should be removed as soon as possible or they will compete.

-Robinias don't really respond well to pruning I'm afraid,
+Robinias don't really respond well to pruning I'm

-yellow-leaved shrub instead.
+tree with a yellow-leaved shrub instead.

 Q. My elderly father having cut down his Robinia Frisia yellow leafed tree has found suckers coming up all over the lawn and up to the house.
 He is very worried as to if these will damage the foundations of the house or get into the drains and thinking of having 10 inches of topsoil removed to try and eliminate these suckers spreading.
 What is the solution to these spreading thorny suckers (once tree has been removed) and should these trees come with a government health warning.
 They are very pretty and really enliven a dull northern hemisphere garden.
 From Jane in Jersey U.K.